How Much Does Renters Insurance Cost?

 Your renters policy will also contain a number of exclusions, including:

 Bed bugs and pests

 Bed bugs are considered a maintenance issue, along with other pests.
 Your landlord should address this if bugs and pests are a problem.

 Car theft or damage

 Your car insurance policy covers your car being stolen or vandalized.
-However, your renters insurance policy does cover the belongings inside a vehicle when stolen.
+Renters insurance does not cover the belongings inside a vehicle when stolen.
 Auto insurance policies cover theft or damage to a vehicle, while renters insurance covers personal belongings in a rented property or storage unit.

 If your roommate isn’t listed on your policy, loss or damage to their belongings won’t be covered.